Course Title: Unix Essentials for System Administrators

 Practical Tests Submission Policy

-There are three practical tests to be completed during the semester.
-All of them will be completed in class and will relate to the course topics.
+There are two practical tests to be completed during the semester.
+Both of them will be completed in class and will relate to the course topics.
 You will be notified in advance of the practical test date.

 Online Tests